sarthakitaliya/Briefly/README.md

 **Features**
 - AI-Generated Summaries: Utilizes the Gemini API to generate concise summaries for news articles.
 - Category-Based Filtering: Allows users to filter news by categories for better content navigation.
+- Email Subscription: Users can subscribe to daily news updates.
+Subscribers receive a welcome email upon signing up and daily news summaries delivered straight to their inbox.

 **Technologies Used**
 - Frontend: React.js